665 Indiana State University Naming

 665.6 Facilities and Programs

-665.6.1 Entire buildings.
+665.6.1 Entire new buildings.
 If a building is to be constructed in total through private funds, the fund raising goal should equal one hundred percent of the construction cost of the building and naming rights will be awarded for a contribution equal to 40% of that amount.
 If a building is to be funded through a combination of private funds, and other funding sources, the contribution must equal fifty percent of the private fund raising goal and no less than twenty percent of the total construction costs of the building.

-665.6.2 Portions of Buildings.
-The naming of individual rooms or wings in new or existing buildings such as auditoriums, lecture halls and lobbies, will be determined in context of the total facility function.
+665.6.2 Portions of New Buildings.
+The naming of individual rooms or wings in new buildings such as auditoriums, lecture halls and lobbies, will be determined in context of the total facility function.
 However, in all cases naming will only be awarded if the gift is a minimum of twenty percent of the total construction costs of the new addition to the existing building.

 665.7 Non-Benefactor Naming Requirements.